Sightseeing in Prague

 Capture the tourist attractions of Prague on camera and discover the essence of the city...

 Family Fun in Prague

 Prague has many cultural and historical places to visit that the whole family can enjoy.
 Make your first day trip one up the Funicular to the top of Prague where you are met with panoramic views of the whole city.
-There is even a mini Eiffel Tower; the kids will love to climb for an even better viewpoint.
+There is even a mini Eiffel Tower the kids will love to climb for an even better viewpoint.
 Prague Castle is a magnificent building well worth a bit of exploration and the kids will love running round the old grounds which are the perfect setting for a picnic in the summer.
 If the weather's a little colder then don't worry, take the kids inside where they can enjoy the toy museum.
-Puppetry is also a Czech specialty and there are several theatres in the town playing regular shows.
-Head to the town square on the hour when crowds gather to watch the Astronomical Clock with its animated figures which is a strange sight to behold!
+Puppetry is also a Czech specialty and there are several theatres in the Old Town playing regular shows.
+Head to the Old Town square on the hour when crowds gather to watch the Astronomical Clock with its animated figures which is a strange sight to behold!

 The city also has a few park areas where the kids can play in summer and go sledging in winter!
-Stromovka is one of Prague's biggest and best parks where you can feed the ducks in the lake and next to Stromovka is the exhibition ground known as Výstavište which has the Lunapark Funfair as well as regular fairs and shows throughout the year.
+Stromovka is one of Prague's biggest and best parks where you can feed the ducks in the lake.
+Next to Stromovka is the exhibition ground known as Výstavište which has the Lunapark Funfair as well as regular fairs and shows throughout the year.
 Prague also has its own Zoo in Troja where you can see hundreds of different species providing a great day out for all the family!

 Romantic Breaks in Prague

 Walk around the cobbled streets of Prague and soak up the Czech culture whilst admiring the historical architecture, or take in the sights in style in your very own horse-and-carriage ride.
 A good place to start is the most famous location in Prague, the Charles Bridge, which is best enjoyed when the sun goes down.